TaroEld/BBbuilder/README.md

 In the next step, the game will ask for the mods folder, as in where your mods shall be placed in the future.
 If you don't have one yet, create it, as it must be an existing folder.
 Also copypaste that path into the terminal.

 Now that we defined the basic paths, we can intialise our first mod.
-Write `bbbuilder.exe init mod_test`.
+Write `bbbuilder.exe init mod_my_first_mod`.
 The resulting folder will be opened in file explorer.
-To open this project in VSCode or Sublime Text, doubleclick the `.vscode/mod_test.code-workspace` or `mod_test.sublime-project` file, respectively.
+To open this project in VSCode or Sublime Text, doubleclick the `.vscode/mod_my_first_mod.code-workspace` or `mod_my_first_mod.sublime-project` file, respectively.
 I'll be going with the latter.
-After doubleclicking the `mod_test.sublime-project`, sublime will open up.
+After doubleclicking the `mod_my_first_mod.sublime-project`, sublime will open up.
 On the left-hand sidebar, you can see the folders of this project.
 As
-At this stage, the most intersting file is `/scripts/!mods_preload/mod_test.nut`.
+At this stage, the most intersting file is `/scripts/!mods_preload/mod_my_first_mod.nut`.
 A few things

+## Misc
+It can be useful to add the program folder to the environment variables, to be able to call them from any cmd window.
+See here for example: https://linuxhint.com/add-directory-to-path-environment-variables-windows/